• Skip to primary navigation

 Close up shot of swirled soba noodles with snap peas, radishes and slices of hard boiled eggs and chopsticks on the side of the plate.

-As it is not a mayonnaise based dressing, Soba Noodle Salad with Yuzu Dressing is the perfect for a dish to pass to all of your spring- summer BBQ functions.
-Be sure to check out our Salad Recipe Categories for more summer salad dishes to pass.
+As it is not a mayonnaise based dressing, like the one used in our Asian Crab Salad, it's the perfect for a dish to pass to all of your spring- summer BBQ functions.
+Be sure to check out our other Salad Recipe Categories for more summer salad dishes to pass.

 Yuzu Ginger Soy Dressing